Enrique Iglesias: 1997–1998: Vivir and Cosas del Amor

-Iglesias did a short tour of smaller venues to accompany the release of the album, with one show being televised from Acapulco, Mexico.
-This was followed by a larger world tour of over eighty shows in even bigger venues.
+Iglesias did a shorter tour of smaller venues to accompany the release of the album, with one show being televised from Acapulco, México.
+This was followed by another larger world tour, consisting of over 80 shows, in even bigger venues.
 The Cosas del Amor Tour was the first ever concert tour sponsored by McDonald's.

-He won an American Music Award in the category of Favorite Latin Artist against Ricky Martin and Chayanne.
-The song "Nunca te Olvidaré" was also used as the theme music for a Spanish soap opera of the same name and he sang the song himself on the last episode of the series.
+He won the American Music Award for Favorite Latin Artist for a second time, this time winning against Ricky Martin and Chayanne.
+The song "Nunca te Olvidaré" was also used as the theme song for a Spanish soap opera of the same name and Iglesias guest-starred and sang the song live on the finale episode of the series.

-1999–2000: Enrique
+1999–2007: English market success

-In 1999, Iglesias began a successful crossover career into the English-language music market.
-Thanks to other successful crossover acts, most notably Ricky Martin, Latino artists and music had a great surge in popularity in mainstream music that year.
-After attending one of his concerts in March 1999, Will Smith asked Iglesias to contribute to the soundtrack of his movie Wild Wild West.
-His contribution "Bailamos" was released as a single and became a number one hit in the US.
+In 1999, Iglesias began a successful crossover career into the English-language pop music market.
+Thanks to other successful Latin crossover acts, most notably Ricky Martin, Jennifer Lopez, and soon thereafter Shakira, Spanish-language and Latino musicians experienced a great surge in popularity amongst the public.
+After attending one of Iglesias's concerts in March 1999, American actor Will Smith asked Iglesias to contribute a song to the soundtrack of his upcoming movie Wild Wild West; Iglesias's contribution of "Bailamos" was released as a single that year, becoming an international hit and peaking at number one on the US Billboard Hot 100.
 After the success of "Bailamos", several mainstream record labels were eager to sign Iglesias.
-Signing a multi-album deal after weeks of negotiations with Interscope, Iglesias recorded and released his first full CD in English, Enrique.
-The pop album, with some Latin influences, took two months to complete.
-It contained the song "Rhythm Divine", a duet with Whitney Houston titled "Could I Have This Kiss Forever", and a cover of the Bruce Springsteen song "Sad Eyes".
+Signing a multi-album deal, after weeks of negotiations with Interscope, Iglesias recorded and released his first full record in English, Enrique.
+The pop album featured some clear Latin musical influences, and took two months to complete.
+It contained the popular song "Rhythm Divine", a duet with Whitney Houston titled "Could I Have This Kiss Forever", and a cover of the Bruce Springsteen song "Sad Eyes".

-In 2000, Iglesias performed at the Super Bowl XXXIV halftime show alongside Christina Aguilera and Phil Collins and Toni Braxton.
-Shock jock Howard Stern repeatedly played a tape of a supposedly very off-key Iglesias on his radio show and accused him of not being able to sing live.
-On 8 June 2000, Iglesias sang the song live on Stern's show with just a guitar accompanying him.
-After the performance, Stern remarked, "I respect you for coming in here; you really can sing".
+In 2000, Iglesias performed at the Super Bowl XXXIV halftime show with Christina Aguilera, Phil Collins and Toni Braxton.
+Shock jock Howard Stern repeatedly played a tape of a (supposedly) very off-key Iglesias on his radio show, accusing him of "not being able" to sing live.
+On 8 June 2000, Iglesias came to New York and sang the song, live and unplugged, on Stern's show with just an accompanying guitarist.
+After the performance, the two had an interview, and Stern remarked, "I respect you for coming in here; you really can sing."
 Iglesias noted that the recording could have been him, but that it was probably a recording made during a television taping where he was required to lip sync and not sing properly.
 He would remark that the controversy was the best promotion he could have.
-The album's single "Be with You" became Iglesias' second number-one single on Billboard's Hot 100.
+The album's single "Be with You" became Iglesias's second number-one single on Billboard's Hot 100 chart.